arita89/my_first_javascript_shit/notes/vm_notes.md

    - You can generate keys using `ssh-keygen` in your local terminal.
    - Add the public key to your VM’s authorized keys.

-- to check on your current keys:
+- to check on your current keys, this command will show you all the files in your .ssh directory.
+Common filenames include:

+id_rsa (private key)
+id_rsa.pub (public key)
+id_ecdsa, id_ecdsa.pub
+id_ed25519, id_ed25519.pub
 ```
 ls -al ~/.ssh
 ```